-The Corporation is a subsidiary of Cogeco, which as of November 30, 2022 held 34.7% of the Corporation's equity shares, representing 84.1% of the votes attached to the Corporation's voting shares.
+Cogeco held, as of November 30, 2022, 34.7% of Cogeco Communications' equity shares, representing 84.1% of the votes attached to Cogeco Communications' voting shares.

-Cogeco provides executive and administrative services to the Corporation under a Management Services Agreement (the "Agreement").
+Cogeco provides executive and administrative services to Cogeco Communications under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement.
+Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
 For the first quarter of fiscal 2023, management fees paid to Cogeco amounted to \$5.4 million compared to \$5.6 million for the same period of fiscal 2022.